Jay-WKJun/react-web-code-editor/README.md

 **🎉 Type the code just like VSCode**

 - 🎨 Automatic Syntax highlighting
-- 🌃 Dark-mode & You can customize syntax hightlight colors!
+- 🌃 Dark-mode & You can customize your own syntax hightlight colors!
 - 🗜 Indent line automatically, and also customizable!
 - 🔒 Automatic parenthesis closing
 - 🗞 Wrap selected text in parens